Logistic elliptic equation with a nonlinear boundary condition arising from coastal fishery harvesting: Existence of bounded, closed, and connected subsets of positive solutions

 where $\sigma \in \mathbb{R}$ is an eigenvalue parameter.
 We recall that a principal eigenvalue of \eqref{eprosig} is referred to as an eigenvalue with constant sign eigenfunctions.
-A nonnegative eigenfunction of \eqref{eprosig} is positive in $\overline{\Omega}$ by the strong maximum principle and boundary point lemma. \begin{lem} If \eqref{eprosig} has a principal eigenvalue $\sigma_1$, then $\sigma_1<0$ and $\lambda_{\Omega}>1$. \end{lem}
+A nonnegative eigenfunction of \eqref{eprosig} is positive in $\overline{\Omega}$ by the strong maximum principle and boundary point lemma.

-\begin{proof} It is clear that $\sigma_1<0$.
-Recall that $\phi_{\Omega}$ is a positive eigenfunction of \eqref{Dp} associated with $\lambda_{\Omega}$.
-For a positive eigenfunction $\psi_1$ of \eqref{eprosig} associated with a principal eigenvalue $\sigma_1$, the divergence theorem allows us to show that